plotfi/llvm-pi/Quick-Steps.md

 # Quick Steps

 * Before proceeding install Docker from https://www.docker.com
 * NOTE: Make sure to configure your Docker to give the instances more than the default 2GB of memory.
-The build process will use more.
-Change it to 6-8GB at the least.
+  * The build process will use more.
+  * Change it to 6-8GB at the least.

-## Step 1 (Install llvm-pi docker instance)
+## Step 1 (pull and run a llvm-pi docker instance)

-Now that you've installed Docker pull the image from Docker Hub and run an instance of the image:

 ```
 docker pull plotfi/llvm-pi
 docker run --privileged --interactive --tty --name llvm-pi plotfi/llvm-pi:latest /bin/bash
 ```

-Note that the share directory will be shared between the docker instance (at /mnt/share) and your host machine.

 ## Step 2 (build and install llvm-project toolchain)